dblock/slack-sup/README.md

 ### History

-S'Up was first introduced at [Artsy](https://www.artsy.net).
-This is a fresh rewrite of [artsy/sup](https://github.com/artsy/sup) for Slack teams.
+S'Up for Slack is made possible with the generous support of team [Artsy](https://www.artsy.net).
+This is a fresh rewrite of [artsy/sup](https://github.com/artsy/sup) for Slack teams during [ArtsyOpenSource](http://artsy.github.io) Hackathon 5.0.

 ### Copyright & License